SIO-IMT-Lab/Hydra/setup/README.md

 ## Setting up Remote Access to LattePanda

-Make sure the following software is installed before attempting remote access:
+Make sure **RealVNC viewer** is installed before attempting remote access:

-- RealVNC viewer

 1. Press Win+R and type `cmd` in the box if `cmd` is not already there
 2. Press Enter